richardpct/hugo-richardpct.github.io/source/richardpct.github.io/content/post/aws-tuto-01.md

 * You must add your AWS credential on your local machine, for example by using ~/.aws/config and ~/.aws/credentials files so that Terraform is able to make requests to the AWS API
-* You must install the latest Terraform version (0.14.x)
+* You must install the latest Terraform version

 ## Create a S3 bucket

-Terraform must store the state of our current infrastructure somewhere, you could store the state on your local machine but in this case you are the only one who can access it.
+Terraform need to track the state of our current infrastructure somewhere, you could store the state on your local machine but in this case you are the only one who can access it.
 By using a S3 bucket for storing your Terraform state, your coworkers can also to access it.<br />